Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 Launch multiple instances of the demo, possibly on different machines, to appreciate the message broadcast capability.

-This page uses the <b>Lightstreamer JMS Extender JavaScript Client API</b> to handle communications with JMS Extender.
+This page uses the _[Lightstreamer JMS Extender Web Client API](https://www.npmjs.com/package/lightstreamer-jms-web-client/)_ to handle communications with JMS Extender.

 Check out the sources for further explanations.